-the active principle does not appear to be folic acid. || Recommended for assay of arginine and value with either L. case or L. arabinosus, but devised to support growth of all lactic acid bacteria whose nutritional requirements are known, and thus to be generally applicable as a base medium for assay of other anino acids by omitting proper amino acid from the use in determining amino acids. # Devised for determination of glutamic acid with L. arabinosus.
-4.0 mg. asparagine is added per 10 cc.
+the active principle does not appear to be folic acid.

+|| Recommended for assay of arginine and valine with either L. case or L. carabinosus, but devised to support growth of all lactic acid bacteria whose nutritional requirements are known, and thus to be generally applicable as a base medium for assay of other amino acids by omitting proper amino acid from the medium.